MicrosoftDocs/customer-insights/ci-docs/sample-guide-predict-clv.md

 ## Task 1 - Ingest data

 Review the articles [about data ingestion](data-sources.md) and [connecting to a Power Query data source](connect-power-query.md).
-The following information assumes you familiarized with ingesting data in general.
+The following information assumes you are familiar with ingesting data in general.

 ### Ingest customer data from eCommerce platform

 1. Create a Power query data source named **eCommerce** and select the **Text/CSV** connector.

-1. Enter the URL for eCommerce contacts [https://aka.ms/ciadclasscontacts](https://aka.ms/ciadclasscontacts).
+1. Enter the URL for eCommerce contacts https://aka.ms/ciadclasscontacts.

 1. While editing the data, select **Transform** and then **Use first row as headers**.

 1. Update the datatype for the columns listed below:
-   - **DateOfBirth** : Date
+   - **DateOfBirth**: Date
-   - **CreatedOn** : Date/Time/Zone
+   - **CreatedOn**: Date/Time/Zone

    :::image type="content" source="media/ecommerce-dob-date.PNG" alt-text="Transform date of birth to date.":::